 This is the total change in UFTE as indicated on each school's Enrollment Information page.
-It reflects the increase or decrease, between 2019-2020 adjusted projected UFTE and the 2018-2019 adjusted projected UFTE, for each school.
+It reflects the increase or decrease, between the 2020-2021 adjusted projected UFTE and the initial 2019-2020 adjusted projected UFTE, for each school.

-Unweighted FTE Moved to/(from) One School to Another School
+Unweighted FTE Moved to/(from) One School to Another School Not applicable

-Not applicable